© TRENT BELL

 © Trent Bell

-The process has acted as a release for many of the inmates and even as a form of therapy.
+In the aftermath, the process has acted as a release for many of the inmates and even as a form of therapy.
 Bell’s portraits capture his subjects facing their demons and now being able to share some of their innermost thoughts in a way they could not or would not do before.
+Most of the reactions are shared in their newly released video."We have heard back from the prisoners that it was actually a very difficult process for them, but in the end they benefited greatly from the process of introspection and reflection," says Bell.
+They have all been very appreciative and their families have also felt the same way.
+All the prison officials have been very happy with the results and expressed their thanks.

 “Our bad choices can contain untold loss, remorse, and regret,” says Bell, “but the positive value of these bad choices might be immeasurable if we can face them, admit to them, learn from them and find the strength to share.”